oist/optinist/docs/tutorials.md

 * [Managing pipelines on RECORD](#managing-pipelines-on-record)

 ## Opening the browser
-To start OptiNiSt, you need to open a console and activate optinist environment `conda activate optinist` and change to optinist directory `cd ~/optinist/` and run main script `python main.py`.
-If you install optinist by pip, you can also use `run_optinist` to start it.
+To start OptiNiSt, follow these steps:

+1. Open a console.
+2. Activate the optinist environment with the command: `conda activate optinist`.
+3. Change to the optinist directory using the command: `cd ~/optinist/`.
+4. Run the main script with the command: `python main.py`.

+If you installed OptiNiSt using pip, you can also start it with the `run_optinist` command.

-The console shows the log once the startup is completed.
+The console will display the log once the startup is completed.

 <br>
 <p align="left">
 <img width="400px" src="./_static/tutorials/fig1_console.png" alt="Whole" />
 </p>

-Once you see this, open your web browser (Google Chrome is recommended) at localhost:8000.
+Once you see this,
+1. Open your web browser (Google Chrome is recommended).
+2. Navigate to `localhost:8000`.

-You are ready to start if the OptiNiSt page appears.
+You are ready to start using OptiNiSt if the OptiNiSt page appears.

 <br>
 <p align="left">
 <img width="600px" src="./_static/tutorials/fig2_open.png" alt="Whole" />
 </p>

-OptiNiSt has three different pages, WORKFLOW, VISUALIZE, and RECORD.
-You can toggle these by clicking on the tag.
+You can switch between these pages by clicking on the corresponding tabs.

 <br>
 <p align="left">
 <img width="300px" src="./_static/tutorials/fig2.2_tags.png" alt="Whole" />